 The Dalles Dam to McNary Dam including adjoining tributaries - Until respective harvest guidelines for each reservoir are reached.
 The daily limit is 1 fish, min. size 43” fork length and max.
 54” fork length.

 State fishing and hunting licenses are available for the new season (begins April 1, 2014) by phone (866-246-9453), online https://fishhunt.dfw.wa.gov/), and from licensing dealers around the state (http://wdfw.wa.gov/licensing/vendors/).
 A Vehicle Access Pass to lands owned by WDFW is free with most types of fishing and hunting licenses.

 This endorsement allows you to use two fishing poles on most freshwater lakes, ponds, a few sections of certain rivers, and a few marine areas.
 You must have a fishing license in addition to the two pole endorsement.

 At $35, an annual pass provides access to nearly seven million acres of state-managed recreation lands, including state parks, water-access points, heritage sites, wildlife and natural areas, trails and trailheads.

+New this year is the option to choose the activation date for an annual Discover Pass purchased online or from an authorized WILD licensing dealer.
 Those who buy an annual Discover Pass through the WILD system can now activate the pass immediately or anytime within one year of the purchase date.
 On-line gift buyers can select a future start date so long as they allow 10 days to receive their Discover Pass by mail.